xenharmonic-devs/sonic-weave/documentation/BUILTIN.md

 Construct a subgroup basis from intervals.

 ### basisOf(*val*)
-Return the basis of the val.
+Return the basis of a val or a temperament.

 ### basisToArray(*basis*)
 Convert a subgroup basis to an array of basis elements.